prooph/event-store/docs/projections.md

 One nice thing about read model projections is, that you don't need a migration script for your read models at all.
 When you need to make a change to your read model, you simply alter your read model implementation, stop your current running projections, reset it and run it again.

+### Options

+The read model projectors have the same options as the normal projectors, see above for more explanations.

 ### Example